LynMcJo06/kickstarter-analysis/README.md

 * Failed US kickstarters
 From these spreadsheets, I ran a statistical analysis finding mean, median, standard devision, upper and lower quartile, and IQR.
 ---
 Louise mentioned that she hopes to produce a musical in Great Britain.
 I filtered the data by Great Britain and musicals.
-I then selected pledged and goal categories for the box plot.
+I then selected pledged and goal categories and performed a statistical analysis.
+Data from the statistical analysis was ploted and presented to Louise.
+From this plot, the mean campaign goal was around $4,000.
+This is outside the outliers range for the amount pledged.
+I recommended that Louise try to get her play produced for less than $4,000.
+Additionally, half of the campaign goals were less than $2,000, which is slightly larger than the 3rd quartile for pledged amounts.
+---
 ---